-One issue that I would like to touch on at the outset of this blog post is that if CPS becomes aware of potential abuse or neglect of your child during the course of your investigation it can use that as a reason to continue an investigation or even remove your child from your home.
+One issue that I would like to touch on at the outset of this blog post is that if CPS becomes aware of potential abuse or neglect of your child during the course of your investigation, it can use that as a reason to continue an investigation or even remove your child from your home.
 The reason does not have to be detailed in their initial investigation report.
-Their investigation is able to uncover all sorts of information that can either be used to your advantage or disadvantage.
+Their investigation can uncover all sorts of information that can either be used to your advantage or disadvantage.
 Keep this in mind as you ready yourself and your home for CPS involvement.

 CPS is going to talk to people- a lot of them

 CPS has the ability to speak to several different persons associated with your family, and you should expect them to seek information from you to reach out to them either in person or on the phone.
 Their questions for these folks will center around what they know about any event or series of events that could have resulted in the neglect or abuse of your child.
 These collateral contacts will make up a big part of the CPS case that involves your family.

 You, your spouse, or any other person (including a child) who may have something to do with your child's abuse or neglect will be questioned in all likelihood.
 For instance, if you have any persons living with you that are not related to you or your child, CPS will want to speak to these people.
 Roommates, significant others, other children in the home, and people like this are what I have in mind.

 Suppose you took your child to the doctor due to bug bites from an infestation in your home or for a broken bone suffered from an incident with your spouse.
 The doctor will be questioned, as well.
 If a teacher discovered the situation and made a CPS report, you will not know about their identity, but he or she will be questioned by CPS just the same.

 Do you actually have to talk to CPS?